cameronsmith/OAuth2Server/README.md

 # oauth2
-oauth2 using the league/oauth2 package.
+OAuth2 Server using the league/oauth2 package.
+This repo is just to learn the OAuth2 package with it's example files.
+It is not intended for production use.

-## Generate private & public keys
+## Generate private + public keys

 The oauth2 package requires a public and private key.
 You must run the following commands to generate those keys: